laravel/docs/helpers.md

 <a name="method-fluent-str-contains-all"></a>
 #### `containsAll` {#collection-method}

-The `containsAll` method determines if the given string contains all array values:
+The `containsAll` method determines if the given string contains all of the values in the given array:

     use Illuminate\Support\Str;